[Coronavirus] EU leaders back trillion-euro recovery plan

 That decision might have to come when leaders can meet physically later on as the virus outbreak slowly comes under control in Europe and confinement measures are eased.

-While EU leaders have held their fourth videoconference since the pandemic has forces the EU into a lockdown, sensitive political decisions and budget deals are traditionally done in person.
+While EU leaders have held their fourth videoconference since the pandemic has forced the EU into a lockdown, sensitive political decisions and budget deals are traditionally done in person.

-This means the recovery fund would also only kick in from next year, and that agreement on it might only come during after the summer.
+This means the recovery fund would only kick in from next year, and that agreement on it might only come during or after the summer.

-While that might seem slow given the immediate corona crisis, compared to the debt crisis a decade ago, the EU now moves fast compared to itself.
+While that might seem slow given the immediate corona crisis, compared to the debt crisis a decade ago, the EU now moves fast.

 On Thursday, some member states have asked to bridge the gap until next year, and von der Leyen said the commission will look into it.